2020 UEFA Women's Champions League final: Relocation to San Sebastián

 The 2019–20 UEFA Women's Champions League was postponed indefinitely on 17 March 2020 due to the COVID-19 pandemic in Europe.
 The final was officially postponed on 23 March 2020.
 A working group was set up by UEFA to decide the calendar of the remainder of the season, with the final decision made at the UEFA Executive Committee meeting on 17 June 2020.
 It was decided that the remaining matches, including the quarter-finals, semi-finals and final, would be played between 21 and 30 August at San Mamés, Bilbao and Anoeta Stadium, San Sebastián in Basque Country, Spain, as an eight-team single-match knockout tournament, with San Sebastián hosting the final.

 Unlike the UEFA Champions League and Europa League, where the host venues of future finals already awarded since 2020 were all pushed back a year, the host venues of future Women's Champions League finals already awarded remained the same.
 The Austrian Football Association said over 12,000 tickets had already been sold for the final and they would all be refunded.

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away; N: neutral).